sachinym/Github-Advanced-Security/Module4-CodeScanning.md

     ![](./images/autofix.png)

-## Task 6: Create a code with potencial security vulnerabilities
+## Task 6: Create a code with potential security vulnerabilities

 1. Create a new file in the repository **ghas-bootcamp-python**
 1. Click on the Add file button and select Create new file.